Arthusppp/fheroes2/docs/TRANSLATION.md

 Currently all PO files are automatically updated with new strings after each commit that brings changes to the ingame text.
 If for whatever reason you still need to update strings locally, this can be achieved by running the command below in `src/dist` to generate a new portable object template (POT) file.
-Windows users will need to setup an environment that lets them run `make`, like Windows Subsystem for Linux (WSL) or [**Cygwin**](https://www.cygwin.com/)/[**MSYS2**](https://www.msys2.org/).
+Windows users will need to set up an environment that lets them run `make`, like Windows Subsystem for Linux (WSL) or [**Cygwin**](https://www.cygwin.com/)/[**MSYS2**](https://www.msys2.org/).

 ```bash